Criollos de Caguas (basketball)

 The Criollos de Caguas are a professional basketball team based in Caguas, Puerto Rico.
 They play in the Baloncesto Superior Nacional (BSN) League, the top division basketball league in Puerto Rico.
-They are the league's defending champions, having defeated the Osos de Manatí in 7 games in the final of the 2024 Baloncesto Superior Nacional season.
+They most recently became league champions by defeating the Osos de Manatí in 7 games in the final of the 2024 Baloncesto Superior Nacional season.

 History

 The Criollos professional basketball team began to play during the 1969 season, joining their counterparts the Criollos of baseball.
 Unlike their baseball counterparts, however, the basketball Criollos did not enjoy a wild and steady success, instead settling for moderate success.

 The Criollos, with Cayey's resident Willie Melendez and Bayamon-born Willie Quiñones on their side, reached the semi-finals in 1985.
 Melendez was traded to the Polluelos de Aibonito the following season, however, and The Criollos then went on a downward spiral, going 12–21 in 1986, 7–23 in 1987, 9–24 in 1988 and 10–20 in 1989.
 Quinones, although the Criollos only once posted a winning record with him as a player, always refused to be traded as he declared over and over again that he would only play for his hometown's team.
 He and Melendez (Melendez with 6,123) are members of the exclusive group of basketball players that have scored 5,000 or more points in Puerto Rican basketball history, 5,000 points being a coveted number because of the relatively small number of games played each year (from 30 to 33 games per season).

 In 1987, Caguas Mayor Angel O. Berrios took over as team owner.
 In the 1990s, a Criollos revival began, and he hired such players as Luis Allende and Gary Joe Burgos.
 The Criollos reached the semi-finals again in 2002, and got to the playoffs in 2003, losing in the first round.